j-schreiber/js-sf-cli-plugin/messages/jsc.apex.schedule.export.md

 Only list jobs with a specific job name.
 Supports partial matches.

+# flags.output-dir.summary

+Writes all results to a jobs.yaml file at destination directory.

 # flags.concise.summary

 Minimize columns displayed in output table.

+# flags.output-dir.description

+Use this file to call the manage command.

 # examples